 View the presentation slides (PDF, 3003 KB)

 Can my pet catch COVID-19 and can I catch it from my pet?
 Under discussion will be the risks to both humans and companion animals from SARS-CoV2 and how to keep them both safe during this pandemic.
-The topic of companion animal behaviour will also be covered, with tips on how to manage pet behaviour when working from home.
+The topic of companion animal behaviour is also covered, with tips on how to manage pet behaviour when working from home.

 View the presentation slides (PDF, 5760 KB)

 How do we care for pregnant patients and neonates during COVID-19?
 We examine the emerging evidence of the impact of the virus on, and treatment for these patients.

 Dive into where the medical world is up to with the development of a coronavirus vaccine and treatments.
 Explore the current modelling of COVID-19, what to be wary of and where to get the right information.
 How the World Health Organisation pre-empted COVID-19 with a master protocol based on Disease X.

 Delve into research on mental health following major disasters including the effects of COVID-19 on healthcare workers in China in this webinar.
 Discussion will cover the increased burden of mental illness, significant impacts on both those effected and frontline responders, practitioner burnout and compassion fatigue.
 Economic recessions and higher rates of depressions and suicide and how much can be done from a personal, social and societal perspective will also be explored.